Hibachi Scallops

 - Grilled or hibachi‑style vegetables: zucchini, mushrooms, and bell peppers for an added char and freshness.

-- Steamed or day‑old jasmine/basmati rice: Using day-old rice is ideal for hibachi recipes because it's drier and fries up more easily, giving a better texture when tossed with sauces or in stir-fried sides.
+- Steamed or day‑old jasmine/basmati rice: Using day-old rice is ideal for hibachi recipes because it's drier and fries up easier, giving a better texture when tossed with sauces or in stir-fried sides.

 - Asian slaw with ginger‑lime dressing: bright and crunchy contrast.